 The Stanmore Public School Parent Handbook contains general information about our school for new and existing parents.

 Stanmore Public School is an inclusive, innovative school with a strong focus on academic excellence and positive wellbeing.
-In 2020, a total enrolment of 620 students attend Stanmore Public School, in 25 classes.
+In 2021, a total enrolment of 615 students attend Stanmore Public School, in 24 classes.
 The school provides a child-centred learning environment, where teachers and parents set high expectations of success for all students, and work in partnership to support students to fulfil their potential in all areas of learning and life.
+We teach and learn on the lands of the Gadigal people, in the Eora nation.

 A dedicated and talented team of school leaders, teachers and support staff work collaboratively to design and implement outstanding teaching and learning programs based on the NSW syllabus.
 The school-wide commitment to future-focused learning approaches including formative assessment, visible learning and thinking and project-based learning results in the development of essential ‘soft skills’ for citizens in the 21st century: